2020 Amendments to the Planning and Development (Local Planning Schemes) Regulations 2015

-The Planning Regulation Amendment Regulations 2020 were gazetted on 18 December 2020, introducing amendments to the Planning and Development (Local Planning Schemes) Regulations 2015 (the Regulations).
-These amendments have made various improvements to local planning processes and have been introduced in two stages.
+The Planning and Development (Local Planning Schemes) Regulations 2015 (Regulations) were amended in 2020 to make various improvements to local planning processes and have been introduced in two stages.

 The first stage included a broader range of exemptions for small home projects such patios, water tanks, and cubby houses.